 - 1/2 teaspoon salt, or to taste

 - Freshly ground black or white pepper, to taste

-- Ground coriander, optional
+- Optional: Ground coriander

 - Add the carrots and potatoes.
 Stir for a minute and add the chicken broth, sugar, salt, and pepper.
-Cover and simmer over low heat for about 15 - 20 minutes, making sure the chicken is cooked.
+Cover and simmer over low heat for about 15 to 20 minutes, making sure the chicken is cooked.

 |Nutritional Guidelines (per serving)|

 |Total Fat||16 g|